 The Lear 60

 As you enter a beautifully appointed Learjet 60 mid-size cabin, you will instantly notice the careful attention to detail.
 The Learjet 60 can climb to a top cruise level in under fourteen minutes, even at its maximum carrying load of 23,500 pounds.
 When it reaches cruise level you will feel as though you are floating on a cloud as it travels up to 457 knots.
-Each Learjet 60 is outfitted with a full entertainment system, fax machine and internet ability, work spaces, kitchen facilities and fully operational lavatory.
+Each Learjet 60 is outfitted with a full entertainment system, fax machine and internet ability, workspaces, kitchen facilities, and a fully operational lavatory.

 The Hawker 800XP

-The Hawker 800XP is the plane of choice for a cross country flight.
-It climbs and cruises at an amazing speed and take offs and landings are flawless.
-It handles it weight load with ease.
-The Hawkers 800XP will seat up to eight passengers and features club style seating.
-Each seat has a 360 degree swivel capacity and the seats are arranged for business meetings as well as personal conversation.
+The Hawker 800XP is the plane of choice for a cross-country flight.
+It climbs and cruises at an amazing speed and take-offs and landings are flawless.
+It handles its weight load with ease.
+The Hawkers 800XP will seat up to eight passengers and features club-style seating.
+Each seat has a 360-degree swivel capacity and the seats are arranged for business meetings as well as personal conversation.

-The length of the cabin is a 21 feet, and it is 6 feet wide.
-Headroom in the cabin is over 5 ½ feet.
+The length of the cabin is 21 feet, and it is 6 feet wide.
+The headroom in the cabin is over 5 ½ feet.
 The fully appointed lavatory is at the back of the cabin.
 The plane can accommodate 8 pieces of luggage in the cargo hold.
 The Hawker 800XP is the private plane of choice for a five-hour flight.

 Comparison of mileage